Envelopes and refinements in categories, with applications to Functional Analysis: The category of stereotype algebras

-defines a multiplication on $A_*$ which is continuous as a bilinear form on a stereotype space.
-We can factor out the algebra $A_*$ (without identity) by the closed ideal $M$ (here we use Remark \ref{REM:nesushestvennost-unialnosti-v-th-10.14} to Theorem \ref{th-10.14}) generated by elements of the form
+Obviuously, this operation of multiplication in $A_*$ is associative.
+If we take the quotient algebra of the (non-unital) algebra $A_*$ by the closed ideal $M$ (here we use Remark \ref{REM:nesushestvennost-unialnosti-v-th-10.14} to Theorem \ref{th-10.14}) generated by the elements of the form